Skip to main content

 Michigan

-At this point, the court may seek additional information and may ask someone from the court staff to investigate the situation further and report back to the court.
-The court then determines if an order of emancipation is in the minor's best interests.
-If the minor is emancipated, the adult rights and responsibilities applicable to the minor do not include those limited by age and by law, such as using and purchasing alcohol and voting.
-However, they do include signing contracts, being a plaintiff or defendant to a lawsuit, keeping any money the minor earns, living away from the parents, approving health care and medical procedures, getting married, writing a will, and enrolling in school.
-If the minor's circumstances change, the emancipation order can be rescinded by the court.
-If that happens, the parents "are not liable for any debts incurred by the minor during the period of emancipation."
+At this point, the court may seek more information and ask someone from the court staff to investigate the situation further and report back to the court.
+The court then determines if an emancipation order is in the minor's best interests.
+If the court emancipates the minor, the adult rights and responsibilities do not include those limited by age and law, such as using and purchasing alcohol and voting.

 North Carolina